 Egypt panel recommends referendum be held on time

-Cairo • A national dialogue committee said a referendum on a disputed draft constitution will be held on schedule, but President Mohammed Morsi has agreed to rescind the near-absolute power he had granted himself.
+Cairo • Members of a presidential national dialogue committee recommended Saturday that a referendum on a disputed constitution be held on schedule but that the president rescinds some powers he had given himself.

-The statement came after a meeting that was boycotted by the main opposition leaders who are calling for the Dec.
+The statement came after a meeting that was boycotted by the main opposition leaders who had protested the referendum.
+It did not suggest that President Mohammed Morsi meet demands for the Dec.
 15 vote to be canceled.

-Opposition activists are camping outside the presidential palace and are calling for more protests on Sunday.
+Opposition protesters are holding a sit-in outside the presidential palace and are calling for more protests on Sunday.

 Selim al-Awa, an Islamist at the meeting, said the committee found it would be a violation of earlier decisions to change the date of the referendum.

-Bassem Sabry, a writer and activist, called the changes a "stunt" that would embarrass the opposition by making it look like Morsi was willing to compromise but not solve the problem.
+Bassem Sabry, a writer and activist, said the changes to the declaration were a "stunt" that would embarrass the opposition but not resolve the problem.

-The majority of the 54 members of the committee were Islamists, as well as members of the constitutional panel that drafted the disputed charter.
+The majority of the 54 members of the committee were Islamists and members of the constitutional panel that drafted the disputed charter.
 But the main opponents were not present at the meeting, which lasted over 10 hours.

 The deepening political rift in Egypt had triggered an earlier warning Saturday from the military of "disastrous consequences" if the constitutional crisis isn't resolved through dialogue.